Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI and Its Relevance to NTN Challenges

 \subsubsection{Supervised Learning (SL)}

 In an SL model, a training dataset containing a set of features as inputs and corresponding current outputs is provided to the model.
 The model with an initial set of parameters is trained through a number of iterations for mapping inputs to outputs.
 As the output label is clearly defined, the model can improve its performance by comparing its predicted outputs with the actual outputs \cite{ai-sl}.

-Depending on the type of output labels, SL problems can be broadly classified into two categories: regression and classification problems.
-In regression, the output labels are continuous, whereas, in classification, the output labels correspond to distinct classes.
-The most prominent examples of SL problems are consumer behavior prediction, document classification, spam filtering, image classification, natural language processing, anomaly detection, etc.
+SL problems can be broadly classified into two categories depending on the type of output labels: regression and classification problems.
+Regression \cite{reg} is a statistical method that investigates the relationship between a dependent (target) variable to one or more independent (given) variables.
+In this method, the functional mapping between inputs and outputs is estimated by minimizing the error between the predicted and actual outputs.
+Here the output label can be continuous.
+In classification, the output labels correspond to distinct classes arising in computer vision, image classification, etc. Generally, classification problems are solved by using probabilistic classifiers to map output classes from inputs.
+To train complex SL problems, NNs are used to learn complicated functional mapping between inputs and outputs.
+We discuss the major ML and DL approaches in the context of SL problems below: